 Other exams may be appropriate if a licensed health care provider is on site with the patient and is able to provide various physical findings that the physician needs to complete an adequate assessment.
-However a simple questionnaire without an appropriate exam is in violation of this policy and may subject the physician to discipline by the Board.
+However, a simple questionnaire without an appropriate exam is in violation of this policy and may subject the physician to discipline by the Board.

-Rule 5.6 Medical Records.
-The physician treating a patient through a telemedicine network must maintain a complete record of the patient's care.
-The physician must maintain the record's confidentiality and disclose the record to the patient consistent with state and federal laws.
-If the patient has a primary treating physician and a telemedicine physician for the same medical condition, then the primary physician's medical record and the telemedicine physician's record constitute one complete patient record.
+Rule 5.6 | Medical Records

+The provider treating a patient through a telemedicine network must maintain a complete record of the patient's care.
+The provider must maintain the record's confidentiality and disclose the record to the patient consistent with state and federal laws.
+If the patient has a primary treating physician and a telemedicine provider for the same medical condition, then the primary physician's medical record and the telemedicine provider's record constitute one complete patient record.